patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/redbook-01.png)

 Note:
-Nightmares about volcanoes.
+Nightmares about **volcanoes**.

-He worried that he was becoming schizophrenic.
+To the point he worried that he was becoming **schizophrenic**.

-He also noticed that many of his patients were having similar nightmares, and he worried that he was somehow "infecting" his patients with his own nightmares.
+He also noticed that many of his patients were having similar nightmares, and he worried that he was somehow **"infecting"** his patients with his own nightmares.

-When World War I started, he found another explanation for the collective nightmares...
+When **the first World War** started, he found another explanation for the collective nightmares...

 --